Enhancing the Driver's Comprehension of ADS's System Limitations: An HMI for Providing Request-to-Intervene Trigger Information: DISCUSSION

 \subsection{Limitations}

-One limitation of this study was the few participants in each group, which restricted the statistical significance of the results.
+The number of participants, which was limited to 10 in each group, may have constrained the statistical significance of the results.
 We designed a driving simulator experiment with more participants to address this limitation and obtain robust and reliable results.

 The order effect of the scenarios is another limitation.
-As Fig.~\ref{fig:QA} shows, we intentionally fixed the order of the scenes to focus on changes caused by the effect of the trigger cue.
-In particular, trust in the ADS and the learning effects of RtI triggers may vary depending on the order of the scenarios.
+As Table.~\ref{table:Scenario} shows, we intentionally fixed the order of the scenes to focus on changes caused by the effect of the trigger cue.
+In particular, the learning effects of RtI triggers may vary depending on the order of the scenarios.